Katya Lee: Recent (2014–present)

-Her first performance in the United States was at Blue Note café in New York's West Village performing her original compositions.
+Her first performance in the United States was at the Blue Note Jazz Club in New York's West Village performing her original compositions.
 She later performed at Cielo nightclub in NYC's meatpacking district, Output in Brooklyn's trendy Williamsburg, followed by numerous other performances including Burning Man 2015 and then again at Burning Man 2016 on the White Ocean stage.

-KATYA is currently working on a Solo EP with Ryan Guldemond of Mother Mother and 2-time Grammy-winning Producer Matt Shane.
+KATYA is currently working on a Solo EP with Ryan Guldemond of Mother Mother and two-time Grammy-winning producer Matt Shane.